 If your dog is in pain, is it okay to give them an aspirin or two?

 While veterinarians may prescribe aspirin for dogs in certain situations—like pain relief or inflammation—there are important considerations pet parents should make before reaching into their medicine cabinet and administering aspirin to their canine companions.
+There are a handful of home solutions that can work, but all pain relief options are important to run by your veterinarian.

 Most importantly, your dog shouldn't consume human medications.
 Human drugs are overwhelmingly unsafe for pets for a number of serious reasons.